Monitoring: Michael Williams

 But that still leaves the first question.

 “I have only told you one thing,” he reminds Michael.
 “Everything else was only an illustration of what you knew.
-I believe that I am acting well within my restrictions.
+I believe that I am acting well within my restrictions, to the degree that I remember and understand them.
 But come,” he says, pointing back down the road as best as he can with his hands cuffed as they are.
 “It is time for us to return the way we came.
 We can speak again at another time, if you wish.
 I am content with your knowing that I know who you are and what the stakes are.”